 You can pre-order Unsettling Utopia: The Making and Unmaking of French India directly from Columbia University Press, or your local bookseller!
-The scheduled publication date is June 22, 2021.
+If you order through Columbia University Press, receive 20% off the price with the code CUP20

 About the book